zulucoda/muzi-mini-system-app/README.md

 Not considered for this challenge, however worth mentioning:
 * The `JWT` auth token is purely for this prototype, not recommended for production.
 * `Typescript` has no been used.
-However, it is is recommended for production applications.
+However, it is recommended for production applications.

 ---------------------
 ## Setup Prerequisites